GCHBeta/GCA/README.md

 • statements of expectation or responsibility

-The Vault of β is a community treasury used for memes, raids, experiments, chaos operations, liquidity reinforcement, or whatever the Cult of Chad finds entertaining.
+The Vault of β is a community treasury used for memes, raids, experiments, chaos operations, liquidity reinforcement, or whatever the Cummunity of Chad finds entertaining.
 No roadmap or legal obligation is attached to it.

 By interacting with GCAβ, you acknowledge: